 Working Together to Safeguard Children states that:

-"Information Sharing: Guidance for practitioners providing safeguarding services to children, young people, parents and carers (2015) supports frontline practitioners working in child or adult service who have to make decisions about sharing personal information on a case- by-case basis.
-The guidance can be used to supplement local guidance and encourage good practice in information sharing."
-(Working Together 2015 p17)
+Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports frontline practitioners working in child or adult service who have to make decisions about sharing personal information on a case- by-case basis.
+The guidance can be used to supplement local guidance and encourage good practice in information sharing'.

 Nottinghamshire Information Sharing Protocol

 The aims and objectives of this protocol are: